 Another appalling decision by a member of the Administrative Appeals Tribunal

-Commentary on the AAT decision by the AAT Specialists
+Commentary by Visa Plan AAT Specialists

 In relation to the subclass 820 application, an applicant who is not the holder of a substantive visa at the time of application must meet certain criteria under Schedule 3 to the Migration Regulations.
 With limited exceptions, an applicant must satisfy Schedule 3 criteria 3001, 3003, and 3004, unless the Minister is satisfied that there are compelling reasons for not applying those criteria.